Founded in 1972, Michigan Technological University’s Summer Youth Programs (SYP) offers

 in exceptional young people from around the world.

-The SYP Visiting Instructor Program is now accepting proposals from educators to design and deliver a week-long course during our 50th anniversary of Summer Youth Programs in Summer 2022.
-Click Here download the RFP as a PDF or view details below.
+The SYP Visiting Instructor Program is now accepting proposals from educators to design and deliver a week-long course during Summer Youth Programs 2022.
+Click Here to download the RFP as a PDF or view details below.

 Compensation & Benefits